kaievns/the-log/posts/lead/how-to-build-culture.md

 I'll try to wrap it up in a rather controversial way.
 But, this is the best analogy I have at the moment.

-Have you ever notice how similar religious structures and contemporary corporate environments are?
+Have you ever noticed how similar religious organisations structures and contemporary corporate environments are?
 When you look at a company after a company, you'll see that all of them have N tenets that employees supposed to adopt as their own, and on top of that they have to demonstrate unconditional trust into the clergy and their decisions.

 Given how long religions tend to survive, it might be not the most terrible idea.
 But, there is also a very dramatic history of suppressed innovation and